open/close all folders

 - In the original Japanese version, of Yu-Gi-Oh!, Katsuya Jounouchi's sister Shizuka does this, taking her mother's maiden name Kawai.
 Their parents are divorced and Shizuka lives with her mother.
 The 4Kids dub averts this by having Serenity still use Wheeler.

-- Portgas D. Ace of One Piece uses his mother's name instead of his father's, feeling he owes her greatly while the fact of who his father is has caused him nothing but grief.
-This also hides the fact that he and Luffy are not full-blooded or even half-siblings.
+- Portgas D. Ace of One Piece uses his mother Portgas D. Rouge's name instead of the name of his father Gol D. Roger, feeling he owes her greatly while the fact of who his father is has caused him nothing but grief.
+This also hides the fact that he and Luffy are neither full-blooded nor even half-siblings; Luffy's grandfather, Garp, and Roger were worthy opponents and Fire-Forged Friends, and Roger asked Garp to take care of Ace before dying.

-- And from the same series, Kallen goes by her Japanese mom's name, Kozuki, when she's working with the Rebellion rather than her Brittanian father's name, Stadfeldt.
-This serves the dual purpose of disguising her identity and showing that she identifies more with her mom's side of the family, as well as a form of rebellion since being a Brittanian carries many more rights than being an "Eleven" or Japanese person.
+- Kallen goes by her Japanese mom's name, Kozuki, when she's working with the Rebellion rather than her Britannian father's name, Stadfeldt.
+This serves the dual purpose of disguising her identity and showing that she identifies more with her mom's side of the family, as well as a form of rebellion since being a Britannian carries many more rights than being an "Eleven" or Japanese person.

 - The main character of Oishinbo, Yamaoka Shiro, is the son of famous artist and gourmet Kaibara Yuzan, but took up his mother's surname because of his beef with his father.